Perfectly Soft Dinner Rolls (small batch)

 • Dust your work place with flour, take the dough out of the bowl and shape it into a log.
 No need to knead.

-• Form a ball of each piece and place all 6 in a with parchment-paper-lined baking dish.
+• Form a ball of each piece and place all 4 in a with parchment-paper-lined oven-safe dish, or cast-iron skillet.

 • Cover with plastic foil that you first sprayed with oil or cooking spray to avoid sticking to the rolls.